GingerNinja23/ipop-documentation/Running-GroupVPN-on-OpenWRT-Emulator.md

     kill <process-id-of-gvpn_controller.py>
     ```

-**Run groupvpn on another machine using same credentials and they will connect
+**Run GroupVPN on another machine using same credentials and they will connect
 with each other.**

 ## Running GroupVPN in Watchdog mode